Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 ## Data Cleaning and Preparation

 * I found one duplicated observation.
 This was for the company 'Collins Aerospace.'
 I deleted both rows concerning this company because the information about Paid Maternity Leave and Unpaid Maternity Leave differed between the rows.
 This means I analyzed 1599 observations instead of 1601.
+* I split the field 'Industry' into two: 'Industry' and 'Sub-industry,' to filter the information according to the industry without making distinctions between sub-industries.
+Some sub-industries were not provided, so I filled the empty cells with 'not specified'.
+* I created a field called 'Industry Group.'
+This new column groups industries that belong to the same category.
+I obtained the information from the following page https://en.wikipedia.org/wiki/Global_Industry_Classification_Standard.
+The reason for doing this is that some industries contain only a small number of companies.

 | Column 1 | Column 2 |